 Why corridors?
 Well, they seemed to be the safest space in the house: they had no windows and were separated from the outside world by at least two concrete walls making them a mini-bomb-shelter.
 They were also closest to the main entrance of the house in case we needed to make a run for it.

 We’d gather in the corridor and start conversations about everything and anything.
 We’d tell jokes, share stories, play games, and sometimes talk about things we'd routinely not talk about during more ‘normal’ times.

 Perhaps those experiences had an intense impact on me because of the contrast I felt between the terror looming outside and the safety of all-too-familiar bodies and smells of family and friends huddled up in the corridor.
 In a way, the experience is not too different from the joy of watching scary movies and feeling at once terrified and safe; in a state of fight-or-flight and everything's-gonna-be-alright.

-My other intimate relationship with corridors comes from teaching.
+My next experience with corridors came from teaching.

-Now, I realize I've learned so much in such tiny, transient spaces where raw and unbridled conversations are allowed to take place.
+Today, I realize I've learned so much in these corridors where open and unconstrained conversations are allowed to take place.

 In my coaching practice, I draw on my experiences with creating deep and meaningful corridor conversations to help my clients design their life journeys in more intentional and creative ways.